What to do if you test positive for COVID-19

 - Feeling confused or unsure of where you are

 Inform them that you have tested positive for COVID-19.

 - Individuals who test positive on a COVID19 test (PCR, rapid molecular, or rapid antigen) should self-isolate immediately.

-- Your self-isolation period depends on factors such as age, vaccination status, severity of infection, and immune status.
+- Your self-isolation period depends on factors such as age, vaccination status, the severity of infection, and immune status.